saifalfalah/react-handbook/content/jest/index.md

 ## Teardown

-Just as you could do with the setup, you can perform something after each test runs:
+Just as you can do with setup, you can also perform something after each test runs:

 ```js
 afterEach(() => {